Hacker attacks are becoming more widespread as more people access the internet.

 There are many systems you may integrate into your e-commerce site to strengthen security thanks to today's technologies.

-For example, you may demand your clients to enter a strong password with a minimum length, special characters, and numbers during the registration or purchase process.
+For example, you may demand your clients to enter a strong password with a minimum length, special characters, and numbers during the registration or purchase process using strong password generator.

 You may also utilise extra security mechanisms, such as two-factor authentication, which requires users to enter their password and then authenticate their access using another device or tool, such as their smartphone.